Psykotic

 Psykotic (stylized in all lowercase) is the third studio album by American rapper OsamaSon, released on October 10, 2025, through Atlantic and Motion Music.
 The album is a successor to his January 2025 project Jump Out.
-It features a sole guest appearance from Che, as well as production from producers including Warren Hunter, Rok, Gyro, and OsamaSon himself under the alias Lil O.
+It features a sole guest appearance from Che, as well as production from producers including Warren Hunter, OK, Legion, Rok, Gyro, Skai, and OsamaSon himself under the alias Lil O.

 Background and release

 Following the release of his album Jump Out, he would begin teasing Psykotic.
 On August 20, 2025, OsamaSon would announce that he would have a tour for the upcoming album, which would begin on October 16, 2025, in St. Louis, and will end on December 20, 2025, in Vancouver.
 Following the tour announcement, on October 2, OsamaSon would reveal the official track list for Psykotic.
 Five days later, on October 7, 2025, he announced the release date to be on October 10.
 To prevent the album from leaking, Osamason's team distributed advance copies of the album to select journalists via burned CDs.

 A day before the album's release, graphic designer Stunmic revealed the official cover art, and OsamaSon previewed a snippet of the track "Function" on his Instagram profile.
 The cover artwork sparked controversy amongst fans, with some viewing it as "corny" or criticizing its satanic imagery, although some fans defended it.
-Osamason also defended the cover in an interview with Billboard, stating:
+OsamaSon also defended the cover in an interview with Billboard, stating:

-It's a fire cover art, man!
-It's not even nothin' to get — like if you want me to keep it 100% with you, bro—it wasn't nothin' crazy.
-Like we wasn't tryin' to be on some blasphemous shit—Man, you know what?—We were.
-Yeah, we were trying to disrespect all the religions!
-Fuck 'em, fuck everybody.
-Fuck how everybody feels.
-That's what the cover is, man: Fuck you.
-I sent this shit to my mom and everything, and she was like, “This is perfect.”
+It’s a fire cover art, man!
+It’s not even nothin’ to get — like if you want me to keep it 100% with you, bro — it wasn’t nothin’ crazy.
+Like we wasn’t tryin’ to be on some blasphemous s—t—Man, you know what?—We were.
+Yeah, we were trying to disrespect all the religions! ’em, everybody.
+F–k how everybody feels.
+That’s what the cover is, man: you.
+I sent this s—t to my mom and everything, and she was like, “This is perfect.”